 Sliding guides are used to guide the moving electrode assembly of VI.
 Guides made of metal are not affected by low temperature.
 Guides made of plastics can tolerate the required low temperatures.

 - VCB mechanisms are low energy mechanisms traditionally consisting of springs and linkages.
-These can be design so they are not affected by low temperatures.
+These can be designed so they are not affected by low temperatures.
 Newer mechanism designs using stored magnetic energy from permanent magnets are also designed by making component choices that can tolerate the required low temperatures. also mechanism operation can improve by installing heathers.

-vacuum circuit breaker can be designed to operate at low temperatures of -30 to -50 C.
+the vacuum circuit breaker can be designed to operate at low temperatures of -30 to -50 C.